rodriggj/aws-devops-pro/config_mgmt/ecs/readme.md

     5. We used `AWS CloudFormation` to create a IaC template to deploy AWS resources
     6. We have metrics enabled via `AWS CloudWatch`

+### How is this a benefit to our customers:
+1. Speed to market.
+The ECS cluster utilize CloudFormation templates to deploy the appropriate resources based on the configuration you specify.
+These CF templates are IaC that can be version controlled and push-button deployed.

+2. Cost.
+The resources within the cluster can be configured per workload to ensure that the resource allocation and sizing are the correct balance performance for you workload.
+The clusters are IaC and can be deployed to Autoscaling groups which support `scale-to-zero`.

+3. Operations.
+If you have an MSP agreement, our SCTG resourecs are able to rollback and deploy resources via push button deployment.
+If you don't, the customer can execute push button deployment just as easily.
+The resources are documented via IaC files, there is opportunity for rollback and alerting if failures.

+4. Performance.
+Testing of these configurations can quickly be spun up/down so optimizing performance can be quickly executed in dedicated phases.

+5. Reliablity.
+Rollback, modification, eventing, alerting, all can be integrated into current monitoring and ops.

+6. Security.
+CF allows for firewalls (security groups), Access Control Lists, and a variety of other security services to control ingress/egress and segmentation of networking to allow least privledge.